DivyaMereddy007/SLiM-Smart_Living_with_Intelligent_Modeling/RecipeBert/README.md

     OK all great.
 NLP is the way.
 But which transformer architecture to choose?
 Encoder / Decoder/ Encoder-decoder?

-- BERT typically perform better on specific tasks rather than general ones.
+- Encoders typically perform better on specific tasks rather than general ones.
 In the context predicting recipes(sentence) similarity a specialized approach using a model like BERT could be quite effective.

 ### Why Bert?